San Diego Child Injury Lawyer

 • Psychological Issues.
 Physical injuries aren’t the only things reported.
 Often, the circumstances regarding the accident and the severity of the pain following can leave a child with psychological issues in the future.
 This includes stress, anxiety, PTSD, and depression.

 Source: San Diego County Medical Examiner Annual Reports

 Accidental deaths, according to the report, typically include: asphyxia, drowning, car accidents, fall and animal related (horse), burns or blunt force trauma.
 The most common fatal accidents between 2011 and 2014 were consistently asphyxia (choking/aspiration) and drowning.
 Besides homicide, other fatal accidents included SIDS and bed sharing- something all parents should be aware of to prevent child injuries or fatalities.
 In 2016, the most current year recorded, more children died either as an occupant or pedestrian in a motor vehicle accident in San Diego County.

 What to Do When Your Child Is Hurt In San Diego

 If your child has suffered an injury related to improper care by a nanny or guardian, defective products, malicious behavior, or other cause, it’s important to seek prompt legal representation.
 A San Diego child injury lawyer can guide you through the legal process and give you an idea of what type of compensation you can receive.

 Liljegren Law Group – San Diego Child Injury Attorneys

-For a San Diego child injury lawyer who cares about the well-being of your child, contact the Liljegren Law Group today.
+For a San Diego injury lawyer who cares about the well-being of your child, contact the Liljegren Law Group today.
 We would be happy to help your family receive the damages you are rightly owed.